 The Board has an independent Chairman, Mr. Behring, and a Vice Chairman, Mr. Cahill.
 The Chairman of the Board is responsible for facilitating a highly functioning and effective Board, providing overall leadership and encouraging open communications.
 The Vice Chairman of the Board assists the Chairman and serves at meetings at which the Chairman is not in attendance or is unable to participate in a motion.
-Currently, no member of management serves on the Board.

 The Board has not adopted a formal policy regarding the need to separate or combine the offices of Chairman of the Board and Chief Executive Officer.
-While under the Guidelines, the Board generally believes that, as a general matter, it is not necessary for a member of management to serve as a director, from time to time, the Board may determine that it is appropriate to nominate members of management to the Board, including the Chief Executive Officer.
+Under the Guidelines, the Board has adopted a general view that it is not necessary for a member of management to serve as a director; however, from time to time, the Board may determine that it is appropriate to nominate members of management to the Board, including the Chief Executive Officer.
+Our current Chief Executive Officer is not a member of our Board.
 The Board will periodically evaluate our leadership structure to determine what structure is in our best interests at the time based on our particular circumstances.
-The Board believes that its decision on leadership structure should be based on the particular composition of the Board (including the tenure and skill sets of the individual directors and the Board as a whole) and the needs and opportunities of Kraft Heinz over time.
-When determining the leadership structure that will allow the Board to effectively carry out its responsibilities and best represent our stockholders' interests, the Board will consider various factors, including our specific business and long-term strategic needs, our operating and financial performance, industry conditions, the economic and regulatory environment, Board annual self-evaluations, advantages and disadvantages of alternative leadership structures and our corporate governance practices generally.
+The Board believes that its decision on leadership structure should be based on the particular composition of the Board (including the tenure and skill sets of the individual directors and the Board to effectively carry out its responsibilities and best represent our stockholders' interests, the Board considers various factors, including our specific business and long-term strategic needs, our operating and financial performance, industry conditions, the economic and regulatory environment, Board annual self-evaluations, advantages and disadvantages of alternative leadership structures, and our corporate governance practices generally.
+For these reasons, the Board currently believes that its leadership structure is appropriate.